Why Apply for an Electronic Money Institution License in Cyprus

 Global Connectivity

-Conduct worldwide payments, SWIFT transfers, and issue payment cards.
+Cyprus readily enables worldwide payments, SWIFT transfers, and the issuance of payment cards.

 Links for legislation related to EMI business in Cyprus

-Sets out the regulatory requirements for payment services across the EU, focusing on making payments safer, more accessible, and enhancing consumer protection.
+Sets out the regulatory requirements for payment services across the EU, focusing on making payments safer and more accessible, as well as enhancing consumer protection.

 Governs the formation, registration, and operation of companies in Cyprus, ensuring that businesses comply with local corporate governance standards.